kubeshop/tracetest/docs/docs/configuration/server.md

 Tracetest requires a very minimal configuration to be launched, needing just the connection information to connect with the PostgreSQL database which is installed as part of the server install.
 There are a couple ways to provide this database connection information.

-For docker based installs, the server configuration file is placed in the ./tracetest/tracetest.yaml file by default when you run the 'tracetest server install' command and select the 'Using Docker Compose' option.
+For Docker-based installs, the server configuration file is placed in the ./tracetest/tracetest.yaml file by default when you run the 'tracetest server install' command and select the 'Using Docker Compose' option.
 The configuration file is mounted to `/app/config.yaml` within the Tracetest Docker container.
-When tracetest is run with a 'docker compose -f tracetest/docker-compose.yaml  up -d' command, the server will use the contents of this file to connect to the Postgres database.
+When Tracetest is run with a 'docker compose -f tracetest/docker-compose.yaml  up -d' command, the server will use the contents of this file to connect to the Postgres database.
 All other configuration data is stored in the Postgres instance.

 This is an example of a tracetest.yaml file: